 Within the next four years, the heart of Main Street will be redeveloped by re-purposing derelict buildings and improving access to the Bracken River.
 Additional landscaped green areas, water features, pathways and an event space will be added.

 The Harbour area will be re-created as a leisure destination, making the most of its scenic location adjacent to the town beach.

 It will connect with a rejuvenated Quay Street which will feature a linear park along the bank of the river before joining up with Main Street and a quality civic and meeting space.

 A Bremore Regional Amenity Park will feature walkways and world-class play facilities and will include a restoration of the Martello Tower, Boathouse and public bath area.

-Balbriggan is the youngest town in Ireland with an average age of 30.8-years-old.
+Balbriggan is the youngest town in Ireland with an average age of 30.8-years-old according to the CSO.

 Its population has grown by 194% since 1991 to almost 25,000.
 The town is also one of the most culturally diverse in Ireland, with 28% of residents born outside the state.